dlfelps/dlfelps.github.io/_posts/2022-09-01-List-vs-Seq.md

 {% include result2.html %}

 Sequences had the fastest time, followed by array and list respectively.
-Given that there are only a few milliseconds between the conditions and each condition includes 1000 repititions, the difference for a single execution is only a few microseconds - hardly worth optimizing in my opinion.
+Given that there are only a few milliseconds between the conditions and each condition includes 1000 repetitions, the difference for a single execution is only a few microseconds - hardly worth optimizing in my opinion.

 *NOTE: the times above include the time to create a collection PLUS the time to sum its elements.
 I included the time to create the collection so that times could be better compared across scenarios; this will be true for all following scenarios.*